 There is no adjective which can be used to describe every type of person with autism because there are many forms of this disorder.
 For example, some individuals are anti-social, some are asocial, and others are social.
 Some are aggressive toward themselves and/or aggressive toward others.
 Approximately half have little or no language, some repeat (or echo) words and/or phrases, and others may have normal language skills.
 Since there are no physiological tests at this time to determine whether a person has autism, the diagnosis of autism is given when an individual displays a number of characteristic behaviors.

 In the last five years, research has shown that many people who engage in autistic behaviors have related but distinct disorders.
 These include Fragile X Syndrome, Landau-Kleffner Syndrome, Rett Syndrome, and Williams Syndrome.

-Fragile X Syndrome is a form of mental retardation in which the long arm on the X chromosome is constricted.
+Fragile X Syndrome is a form of intellectual and developmental disability (IDD) in which the long arm on the X chromosome is constricted.
 Approximately 15% of people with Fragile X Syndrome exhibit autistic behaviors.
 These behaviors include: delay in speech/language, hyperactivity, poor eye contact, and hand-flapping.
 The majority of these individuals function at a mild to moderate level.
 As they grow older, their unique physical facial features may become more prominent (e.g., elongated face and ears), and they may develop heart problems.